Why is Hamsa Hand important in Judaism?

 - Five fingers on the Hand

 - The letter ‘heh’ is fifth letter Hebrew alphabet

-- ‘heh’ is an abbreviated one of Gods holy names.
+- ‘heh’ is an abbreviated form of Gods holy names.

 - 5 Sense (sight, touch, smell, taste and hearing) a reminder to use all 5 to live life in health.

-The hamsa is recognized and used as a sign of protection in many times throughout history, is also believed by some, to provide defense against the evil eye.
+Why the hamsa is recognized as a symbol of protection against the evil eye.

 The evil eye is a curse believed to be caused by the cast of a malevolent glare of others, usually given to a person when they are unaware.
 Many cultures believe that receiving the evil eye will cause misfortune or injury.

-The pervasive concern for the ‘Evil Eye’ (ayin harah in hebrew) is one of the biggest factors in the development of the hamsa as a protective amulet, among Jews.
+Concern/fear of the ‘Evil Eye’ (ayin harah in hebrew) was huge factor in the development of the hamsa as a protective amulet and charm, among Jews.

 The Hamsa Hand with its symbolism of the hand of god and the number five accounts for widespread use of the hamsa symbol as a protective sign against the evil eye and as a symbol to bring its owner happiness, luck and good fortune.